alphagov/govuk-import-export-prototype/guide/doing-business-financial-sanctions/providing-financial-services.markdown

 ## Terrorism and terrorist financing

-You must [get a licence](/guide/doing-business-financial-sanctions/apply-licence.html) to provide finacial services to anyone on the [list of designated persons](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/504365/terrorism.pdf) (PDF, 238KB), directly or indirectly or in a way that benefits them.
+You must [get a licence](/guide/doing-business-financial-sanctions/apply-licence.html) to provide financial services to anyone on the [list of designated persons](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/504365/terrorism.pdf) (PDF, 238KB), directly or indirectly or in a way that benefits them.
 For example:

 * banking services, credit or financial trading
 * securities, money brokering, assessment management or settlement or clearing services